gabhijit/gabhijit-github-io-blog/content/2018/python-dev-environment.md

 Title: Python Project Workflows - Part 1
-Date: 2018-04-24
+Date: 2018-05-08
-Category: Python Development
+Category: Python
-Tags: pylint, pip, pipenv, virtualenv
+Tags: pylint, pip, pipenv, virtualenv, Python
 Slug: python-dev-environment
 Author: Abhijit Gadgil
 Summary: In a Python based development, tools like `pylint`, `pipenv` and `virtualenv` become important pieces of your development workflow.
-In the first part of the series of blog posts, an overview of typical problems faced and how those can be addressed.
-In subsequent posts we look at more advanced usages like - separate Development and Production environments and enforcing certain coding standards.
+In the first part of the series of blog posts, we look at overview of the issues that become important as the scope of the project and size of the team working on project increases.
+In later posts in these series, we would try to address these issues one by one, we look at starting a project, identifying and resolving dependencies 'correctly', why reproducible builds matter, how to separate development and production environment and eventually how to containerize the application.

 # Intended Audience

+If you have done some Python programming, but unsure of what are the best practices to follow in a slightly bigger project, this post will offer you some choices (since best choices are often very subjective there is no one good practice.)

+Some knowledge of tools in Python ecosystem like `pip`, `virtualenv`, `pylint` is useful.
+If you have never heard about them, the discussion below might still be useful, but is definitely not an introduction or a tutorial on the usage of those tools.

 Also, working knowledge of VCS like `git` might be useful because the discussion below assumes that you are developing project in a VCS like `git`.
 You should be using `git` even if you do not want to follow any of the workflow discussed here.

 If you have forked a project and are unsure of what some of those files in the projects like `requirements.txt`, `Pipfile`, `Pipfile.lock`, `setup.py` are, this should help you develop some understanding of that.

-If you have done some Python programming, but unsure of what are the best practices to follow in a slightly bigger project, this post will offer you some choices (since best choices are often very subjective there is no one good practice.)

-Some knowledge of tools in Python ecosystem like `pip`, `virtualenv`, `pylint` is useful.
-If you have never heard about them, the discussion below might still be useful, but is definitely not an introduction or a tutorial on the usage of those tools.

 # Introduction
 Whenever I have an idea to try out, my simplest workflow is either open a Python file in `vim` and then simply run `python file.py` or sometimes just fire a Python interactive shell and do stuff.
-This is #1 amongst the things that I love about Python as it allows you to quickly iterate over ideas.
+This is #1 among the things that I love about Python as it allows you to quickly iterate over ideas.
 However, when the scope of things you are trying to do goes beyond a single Python file and what is provided by Python standard library, the above workflow can start becoming at the very least inadequate and even full of unpleasant surprises in some cases.
 Things become even more challenging when there are multiple developers working on the project.
-So usually, it's probably a good idea to give some thoughts to the development setup early enough.
+So usually, it's probably a good idea to give some thoughts to the development setup early enough, rather than 'overlay' some workflow later.
 Some of the specific problems that we would like to address include -

 1. Avoiding run-time errors that are caused by undefined variable etc, this is especially true in an interpreted language like Python.